kristinkspanos/data_analysis_movie_studio/README.md

 # Movie Studio Analysis

 ## project goals
-Use data to determine what makes a successful film.
+Use data analysis to help a film studio determine what leads to a successful movie.
+This project was developed by Numa Dhamani as part of my mentorship.

+Determinants of success:
+* Return on Investment (ROI)
+* Revenue

 ## built with
 * Python 3